- Date : 12/10/2018

 - Open your call option, dial *99#

-- Select language, enter the first four digits of your desired bank name/bank short code or IFSC code, press ‘Reply’
+- Select the language, enter the first four digits of your desired bank name/bank short code or IFSC code, and press ‘Reply’

 - Select the desired account (applicable if more than one account is held in the same bank against your mobile number)